15 Fall Things to Do in Georgetown

 School Your Coworkers

 While we’re in back-to-school shopping mode, why not spruce up your office supplies?
-Paper Source, PAPYRUS, and Just Paper and Tea are what stationery dreams are made of, and you’re guaranteed to turn heads at the next staff meeting.
+Paper Source, Just Paper and Tea, and Shop Made in DC are what stationery dreams are made of, and you’re guaranteed to turn heads at the next staff meeting.
 The thrill of a new notebook will almost make you forget your summer vacation is over.

 Head to Hoya Nation

 Fall = football.
-Cheer on Georgetown University at one of their five home games in 2019.
-Jack the Bulldog may even be at the game, and isn’t that, alone, worth the price of admission?
+Cheer on Georgetown University at one of their six home games in 2023.
 If you’ve got an excess of school spirit, the men’s crew and women’s rowing teams can be easily spotted (and supported) on the Potomac.

 Go Pumpkin Picking

 It is your duty to eat and drink all things pumpkin spice and chai this Fall.
-For the ultimate treat yo’self day, start with a slice of pumpkin pie at Pie Sisters.
-Make your way down M Street for a hit of energy with Peet’s pumpkin chai latte, then head to neighborhood favorite Baked & Wired for a Dirty Chai cupcake.
+Head to neighborhood favorite Baked & Wired for a Dirty Chai cupcake.
 Vanilla cake blended with chai spices and topped with espresso buttercream frosting?
 Chai five to that!
 Sprinkles, Georgetown Cupcake, and Dog Tag Bakery also offer Fall-themed cupcakes and baked goods, and Blue Bottle, Starbucks, and Grace Street Coffee have all the caffeine you could ever want.

 Get Spooked at the Exorcist Stairs